25 Best Dark Web Links in 2024 (Use Dark Web Sites Safely)

 1. ExpressVPN — Robust Data Protection When Using Tor Network

-• 3,000+ servers in 105 locations compatible with Tor browsers
+- 3,000+ servers in 105 locations compatible with Tor browsers

-• Consistently fast connection speeds for smooth browsing
+- Consistently fast connection speeds for smooth browsing

-• Supports up to 8 simultaneous device connections
+- Supports up to 8 simultaneous device connections

-• 24/7 customer support with live chat, email, and online help site
+- 24/7 customer support with live chat, email, and online help site

-• 30-day money-back guarantee
+- 30-day money-back guarantee

 ExpressVPN’s top security and privacy features make it the best VPN for the dark web.
 All ExpressVPN servers are protected by premium security and privacy features for safe .onion browsing, including:

-• Military-grade encryption — AES-256-bit encryption protects all browsing data and Tor activity.
+- Military-grade encryption — AES-256-bit encryption protects all browsing data and Tor activity.

-• Data leak protection — prevents accidental DNS and IP leaks that could expose your information to the Tor network.
+- Data leak protection — prevents accidental DNS and IP leaks that could expose your information to the Tor network.

-• Network Lock — kill switch function that cuts all access to the internet and Tor network if the VPN connection is interrupted, preserving privacy.
+- Network Lock — kill switch function that cuts all access to the internet and Tor network if the VPN connection is interrupted, preserving privacy.

-• Server obfuscation — changes the way your VPN traffic looks, disguising it as regular HTTP traffic for additional anonymity.
+- Server obfuscation — changes the way your VPN traffic looks, disguising it as regular HTTP traffic for additional anonymity.

-• TrustedServer Technology — RAM-based servers are physically unable to log data, ensuring your Tor activity is never stored or linked to you.
+- TrustedServer Technology — RAM-based servers are physically unable to log data, ensuring your Tor activity is never stored or linked to you.

-However, this result is very unusual as VPNs typically slow connections, so you may not get a speed boost.
+However, this result is pretty unusual as VPNs typically slow connections, so you may not get a speed boost.
 That being said, ExpressVPN is excellent at mitigating speed loss caused by encryption, so you shouldn’t experience excessive slowdowns while connected.

-2024 Update!
-ExpressVPN has dropped prices for a limited time to a crazy $6.67 per month for the 1-year plan + 3 months free (you can save up to 49%)!
-This is a limited offer so be sure to grab it now before it's gone.
+Get ExpressVPN's Black Friday Deal!
+You can subscribe to ExpressVPN for as low as $4.99 per month + get extra 6 months free with the 2-year plan (save up to 82%)!
+This is a limited offer so grab it now before it's gone.
 See more information on this offer here.

 2. NordVPN — Unique Security Features Designed for Browsing .onion Sites

-• 6,180+ servers in 83 locations, plus Onion Over VPN connections
+- 6,300+ servers in 111 locations, plus Onion Over VPN connections

-• Includes premium features like Threat Protection and Dark Web Monitoring
+- Includes premium features like Threat Protection and Dark Web Monitoring

-• Connect 10 devices at the same time
+- Connect 10 devices at the same time

-• 24/7 live chat, email ticketing, and support site
+- 24/7 live chat, email ticketing, and support site

-• 30-day money-back guarantee
+- 30-day money-back guarantee

 NordVPN’s premium security features keep your data and devices safe when connected to the Tor network.
 While they need to be switched on before you start browsing dark web sites, the process is easy enough.
 Features include:

-• Threat Protection — real-time protection blocks ads, trackers, and malicious downloads when you’re using the Tor network.
+- Threat Protection — real-time protection blocks ads, trackers, and malicious downloads when you’re using the Tor network.

-• Kill switch — customizable to cut access to the entire internet or with a specific app (like the Tor Browser) to prevent data leaks if the VPN is interrupted.
+- Kill switch — customizable to cut access to the entire internet or with a specific app (like the Tor Browser) to prevent data leaks if the VPN is interrupted.

-• Dark Web Monitor — unique to NordVPN, this checks the dark web for personal information you provide (like an email address) and sends an alert if your information is exposed.
+- Dark Web Monitor — unique to NordVPN, this checks the dark web for personal information you provide (like an email address) and sends an alert if your information is exposed.

 Compared to ExpressVPN, NordVPN’s connection speeds were noticeably slower during tests.
 It took around 10 seconds for .onion sites to load, and a speed test showed download speeds of just 10Mbps.
 However, slow speeds are typical for Tor browsing, and once a site had populated, it was easy to navigate without lagging.